nguyenducminhkhoi/academic-kickstart/content/post/test-latex/index.md

   focal_point: Smart
   preview_only: false
 ---
-Test for displaying this latex equation
+Test for displaying this latex equation and test it works or not

 $$E = mc^2$$